Pharmr/almace-scaffolding/_app/_pages/about.md

 # Why
 <br>
-The cornerstone of staying healthy is taking your meds-*everyday*.
+The cornerstone of staying healthy is taking your meds—*every day*.
 But they don’t make it easy.
 Prior authorizations, different formularies, substitutions, new insurance, new job, new state, deductibles, specialist referrals.

 Pharmr was built by patients like you to put you in charge of your own scripts and care.
 Long term drug therapy is a different beast from diagnosis or initial treatment, so it’s time we do it differently.